 Description of Offices

-Unless otherwise specified by the Board which may, subject to the Act modify, restrict or supplement such duties and powers, the offices of the Corporation, if designated and if officers are appointed, shall have the following duties and powers associated with their positions (collectively the “Officers”):
+Unless otherwise specified by the Board shall, subject to the Act modify, restrict or supplement such duties and powers, the offices of the Corporation, if designated and if Officers are appointed, shall have the following duties and powers associated with their positions (collectively the “Officers”):

 Chair of the Board - The Chair of the Board, if one is to be appointed, shall be a Director.
 The Chair of the Board, if any, shall, when present, preside at all meetings of the Board and of the members.
 The Chair of the Board shall have such other duties and powers as the Board may specify.